Searching for details:

 A day before a manned space launch in Baikonur, a Russian Mi-8 helicopter departs Krainiy airport to inspect a territory directly below the rocket's path.
 Click to enlarge.
 Copyright © 2001 Anatoly Zak

-Liftoff of a Soyuz rocket as seen a few meters from the pad.
+Liftoff of a Soyuz rocket as seen from a location around 140 meters from the pad.
 Copyright © 2001 Anatoly Zak

 A flying scale model of the manned Soyuz rocket illustrates the separation of the first stage.